Drug Free Campus Policy

 ATC cannot provide for the receipt or delivery of personal messages, flowers, etc. Classes will not be interrupted for this purpose.

-Should a family emergency occur such as death, serious illness or serious injury, Student Development will make every effort to notify the student of the situation.
+Should a family emergency occur such as death, serious illness or serious injury, Enrollment Services staff or Campus Security will attempt to notify the student of the situation.

 The use of tobacco products is prohibited on the ATC campus.
 Banned products include, but are not limited to: cigarettes, electronic cigarettes of all types, cigars, pipes and smokeless tobacco.
 (ATC policy 2-3-106 and 2-3-106.1)